iRunFar’s Meghan Hicks has been using the Western Mountaineering HighLite for warmer weather trips for years. Photo: iRunFar/Eszter Horanyi

 Do I need water-resistant down?

-But because a high-quality sleeping bag can last 20 years, we recommend saving for a good one.
+However, because a high-quality sleeping bag can last 20 years, we recommend saving for a good one.
 With this in mind, we chose our top pick, the Feathered Friends Flicker UL Quilt Sleeping Bag – 20 Degree.
-At $529, it’s expensive, no doubt, but if you take care of it, it will continue performing well for you in virtually any fastpacking scenario for at least two decades.
-Think about it: if a $500 sleeping bag makes it 20 years, that’s only $25 a year.
+At $529, it’s undoubtedly expensive, but if you take care of it, it will continue to perform well in virtually any fastpacking scenario for a long time.

 Should my sleeping bag be constructed with a differential cut?